 Beyond asset classes, other areas in an individual’s financial life can all benefit from diversification, including human capital (the skills, education and professional experiences brought to the workplace), the type of accounts used for investing, and for large investments, acquisition costs.

 The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
-The Board of Directors, in furthering CFP Board’s mission, acts on behalf of the public, CFP® professionals and other stakeholders.
-CFP Board owns the certification marks CFP®, Certified Financial Planner™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
-CFP Board currently authorizes 74,000 individuals to use these marks in the U.S.
+The Board of Directors, in furthering CFP®Board’s mission, acts on behalf of the public, CFP® professionals and other stakeholders.
+CFP®Board owns the certification marks CFP®, Certified Financial Planner™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP®Board’s initial and ongoing certification requirements.
+CFP®Board currently authorizes 74,000 individuals to use these marks in the U.S.

 About the Independent Financial Advisor

-Robert Pagliarini, PhD, CFP®, EA has helped clients across the United States manage, grow, and preserve their wealth for the past 25 years.
-His goal is to provide comprehensive financial, investment, and tax advice in a way that was honest and ethical.
-In addition, he is a CFP® Board Ambassador, one of only 50 in the country, and a real fiduciary.
-In his spare time, he writes personal finance books, finance articles for Forbes and develops email and video financial courses to help educate others.
+Robert Pagliarini, PhD, CFP® has helped clients across the United States manage, grow, and preserve their wealth for nearly three decades.
+His goal is to provide comprehensive financial, investment, and tax advice in a way that is honest and ethical.
+In addition, he is a CFP® Board Ambassador, one of only 50 in the country, and a fiduciary.
+In his spare time, he writes personal finance books.
 With decades of experience as a financial advisor, the media often calls on him for his expertise.
 Contact Robert today to learn more about his financial planning services.